 I don’t!!
 Period…I don’t.

 Why?
-Not because I don’t think that there is someone with authority that can be prophetic, it’s because that every day, normal, average folks have been making these wild prophetic claims for years, decades, centuries, and none of it has really came true.
+Because I think that someone, with authority, can be prophetic in that way.
+And, it’s because that every day, normal, average folks have been making these wild prophetic claims for years, decades, centuries, and none of it has really came true.
 They had no authority to make those prophecies.

 OK, before some of you want to blast me with examples, don’t.
 A person can take a Nostradamus thing and turn it into pretty much whatever they want to make it out to be…and call it true.
 Don’t go there.